Duet3D/wiki-content/User_manual/Machine_configuration/Networking.md

 # Duet 3 with Single Board Computer (SBC)

 The connected Raspberry Pi (or similar) should already be set up for wired Ethernet access.
 See this guide for setting up a Duet 3 with connected SBC (Raspberry Pi or similar) on WiFi: [SBC Setup for Duet 3](/User_manual/Machine_configuration/SBC_setup).

+If you have a display and input peripherals connected to your Raspberry Pi, you can use the same network configuration M-codes as above to configure LAN and/or WiFi.
+However, an index parameter (`I`, e.g. `M552 I0 S1` for interface #0) may be required to set up the correct network interface.

 # A note about mDNS local network discovery